saurabh-hirani/slotter/README.md

   s.add_item(11)
   s.add_item(15)

-  print "Has 5 been slotted"
+  print "Has 5 been slotted?"
   print s.slotted(5)   # has 5 been added
   print "=================================="